Why Has My Baby's Sleep Suddenly Got Worse at 8 Months?

 It also means this regression is temporary in a way the 4-month one wasn't.
 The acute disruption resolves once your baby adjusts to their new cognitive abilities.
 Separation anxiety itself has peaks and troughs — it resurges around 14–18 months, often even more strongly — but the sleep disruption at each peak is temporary.

-Common Myths About the 8-Month Regression
+What Are the Biggest Myths About the 8-Month Regression?

 Myth: "It's just teething."